bodik/bodik.github.io/workspace_tuning.md

 * misc
   * pulseaudio - in order to use microphone properly, default fallback device must be set properly (cam or headphones)
+  * remmina - global keyboard settings, update host key from Control_R, which is required to pass to virtualbox when mouse is captured